Migrating from Cypress to Playwright

 async model

-this was the biggest mental shift.
 Cypress commands are chained and implicitly queued.
-Playwright is just async/await. sounds simple but it changes how you structure tests:
+Playwright is just async/await. this changes how you structure tests:

 // Cypress — implicit chaining